AionSystem/AION-BRAIN/README.md

 *Maintained by: Sheldon K. Salmon (AI Certainty Architect)* *AI Co-Architect: Claude (Anthropic)*
-*Last Updated: February 2026*
+*FCL Master: v2.7 | Last Updated: February 2026*

 *The product is ANCHOR.
-The bedrock is here.*
+The bedrock is proprietary.
+The methodology is here.*